Yoktha17/Plagiarism-Checker/README.md

 ## A Python Library?

-Would you like to use a Python library instead to help you compare strings and documents without spending time writing the vectorizers by yourself, then take a look at [Pysimilar](https://github.com/Kalebu/pysimilar).
+Would you like to use a Python library instead to help you compare strings and documents without spending time writing the vectorizers by yourself

 ## Explore it

 Explore it and twist it to your own use case.
-In case of any questions feel free to reach me directly at *isaackeinstein@gmail.com*.
+In case of any questions feel free to reach me directly at *nanianumolu17@gmail.com*

 ## Issues